MileHacker Logo

 • Fees: A small admission fee for lighthouse climb.
 A Sea Pines gate fee applies per vehicle.

-• Guided Options: Self-guided climb.
+• Guided Choices: Self-guided climb.
 Information displays inside.

 • Insider Tip: Climb near sunset for beautiful golden hour views.
-Photograph from across the marina for a classic shot.
+Photograph from all over the marina for a classic shot.

 Coligny Beach Park Information